lilianricaud/presentations/stigmergy-ncraft.md

 <!---
 # Command and control

-Works well for lare groups, but uniformize individuals
+Works well for large groups, but uniformize individuals.

+This is not really a game anymore and individuals tend to be treated like machines

 --->